amveng/cv/README.md

 **SUMMARY OF QUALIFICATION**

- Was working as sysadmin 5 years

- Have experience with setting up servers (Red Hat, Fedora) for
- computer club with network optimisation.

- Was administrating Russian Championship of cyber-sport of the city.

- was writing bots for game industry

- I have been working with Ruby on Rails framework since May 2020.
+ I'm working with Ruby on Rails framework since May 2020.

- During this time I\'ve released my project(<https://lineagetop.com/>) application for advertisement game servers with ability for users
+ During this time I\'ve released my project(<https://lineagetop.com/>) application for advertisement game servers with ability for users  to vote   and publish paid ads and banners.
+For admin users there is possibility to manage advertisements, servers, content on the pages, users, ability to see all payments and votes.
+Also this application provides access to API for server\'s owners by secret keys
- to vote

- and publish paid ads and banners.
-For admin users there is
- possibility to manage advertisements, servers, content on the pages,
- users, ability to see all payments and votes

- Also this application provides access to API for server\'s owners by
- secret keys

  My current stack of technologies is: Ruby, Rails, Postgres, Sidekiq,
- Redis, Docker, git, Rspec, Unicorn, Active admin, sidekiq-scheduler.
+ Redis, Docker, git, Rspec, Factory bot, Unicorn, Active admin, sidekiq-scheduler.

--   LANGUAGES
+ In my previous experience I was working as System Administrator 5 years

+ I have experience with setting up servers (Red Hat, Fedora) for
+ computer club for network optimisation.

+ I was administrating Russian Championship of cyber-sport of the city.

+ I have experience with writing bots for game industry

+**LANGUAGES**

 -   English -- Beginner